The Ultimate Guide to Hiring an Author Assistant - Part 1 of 3

 Y/N

-Do you have enough money to hire someone?
+Do you have enough money to hire someone for a set period of time?

 Y/N